-All the stuff you don't need to know about digital lomo cameras, also known as digilomo and toy digi cameras or in Japan as Toideji and Toidegi.
-Where to buy a digital lomo camera, which one is best, cheap, expensive, how much to they cost, sample images, can they replace film lomography and holgagraphy cameras..
+All the stuff you don't need to know about toy digital cameras, also known as Digilomo and Toydigi cameras or in Japan as Toideji and Toidegi.
+Where to buy a toy digital camera, which one is best, cheap, expensive, how much do they cost, sample images, can they replace film lomography and holgagraphy, instructions and how to fix them.

 .